 Windfalls are income that is outside your normal, straight-time play.
 For example, these can include tax refunds, bonus checks, gifts for you, etc. When you receive one of these things you can allocate a portion of the windfall towards your investment account.
 This way you can still work towards your investing goals while still having the flexibility to use the remainder of that money towards other financial goals or even just doing something extra for yourself.

 The key is that once you start freeing up and finding extra money, make sure that you develop a plan to ensure that the savings get deposited in your investment account.
 For example, if you know when you will receive the email check, don’t look at it as extra household income.
 Immediately deposit that money into your investment account.
-This way as you free up money for your investing, you can become an Ellevest member and deposit that money into your Ellevest account and start investing today!
+This way as you free up money for your investing, you can start investing today!

 Stay tuned for the next post in our investing series.
 In the post, The Biggest Investing Mistake Women Make, we will discuss the biggest money mistakes women tend to make and what to do about it.